LEXUGE/GAMEOX/README.md

 # GAMEOX
-A simple  board game writen by C language.
+A simple  Ataxx game writen by C language.
 The purpose of this project is speed and the safety.